roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Manage Knative services/Set up a custom domain name for Knative Serving.md

 If you have deployed a Knative Service, Knative automatically updates all Knative Services and routes based on the ConfigMap.

 1. Deploy a Knative Service.
 In this example, a Knative Service named helloworld-go is deployed.
-For more information, see [Use Knative to deploy serverless applications]().
+For more information, see [Create a Knative Service](/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Manage Knative services/Create a Knative Service.md).

 2. View the deployment result.